A new house, a new town and new faces…

 Once you move in, don’t be surprised if a neighbor shows up with bread and salt.
 It’s a German housewarming tradition.
 The bread combats hunger while the salt adds a little flavoring.

-And if you want to prepare for day-to-day life in Germany, whether you’re moving or just day dreaming, FluentU is your best bet.
-That’s because FluentU provides real-world German videos—like movie trailers, funny TV commercials, music videos and more—that’ve been supercharged with language learning tools.
+And if you want to prepare for day-to-day life in Germany, whether you’re moving or just day dreaming, consider making FluentU your home base for dynamic German language learning.

 Thanks to built-in clickable subtitles, flashcards and fun quizzes, you never have to worry about missing a word while you watch authentic German content.
 It’s an entertaining way to learn German the way native speakers really use it, and you can take it anywhere with the mobile apps for iOS and Android.